tonioloewald/bindinator.js/docs/events.md

 ## Catching Events Early

 A common requirement when building user interfaces is to handle an event before anything else can get at it.

+**Be careful**: if you use this feature, the handlers will block the events handled unless you explicitly `return true` from them.
+This is incredibly useful but can get you in trouble if you're careless.

 Also see [b8r.anyEvent.js](#source=source/b8r.anyEvent.js).